carbon-language/carbon-lang/docs/project/evolution.md

     possibly with help from the reviewing team.
     - (optional): Create a GitHub issue for issues that should be revisited in the future.
 Link to these from the GitHub pull request.
+  - If the proposal was accepted:
+    - Prepare a GitHub pull request with the decision.
-  - Create an `Evolution > Announcements` forum topic with the decision and a summary of the rationale.
+    - Create an `Evolution > Announcements` forum topic and link to the proposal and decision pull requests.
-    - Add the topic's link to the GitHub pull request.
+    - Add the topic's link to the proposal's pull request.
-  - If the proposal is accepted, approve the pull request for commit.
+    - Approve the proposal's pull request for commit.
+  - If the proposal was deferred or declined:
+    - Comment on the proposal's pull request with the decision.
+    - Create an `Evolution > Announcements` forum topic and link to the proposal and decision comment.
 - **Author**:
   - If the proposal is accepted:
     - Replace the GitHub pull request's `needs decision` label with `accepted`.
     - Commit the approved pull request.
-  - If the proposal is declined or deferred, decide how best to proceed:
+  - If the proposal was deferred or declined, decide how best to proceed:
     - If iterating on the proposal, replace the GitHub pull request's `needs decision` label with `WIP`.
     - If retracting the proposal, close the pull request.